28 July 2024

 Griffith cast them in the short silent films An Unseen Enemy (D.W.
 Griffith, 1912), followed by The One She Loved (D.W.
 Griffith, 1912) and My Baby (D.W.
 Griffith, 1912).
 Griffith saw Lillian as an exquisitely fragile, ethereal beauty, and in 1912, she would make 12 films for him.

-With 25 films in the next two years, Lillian's exposure to the public was so great that she fast became one of the top stars in the industry, right alongside Mary Pickford.
-With her doll-like looks and small frame she portrayed innocent, virginal characters who are victimised by a cruel world.
+With 25 films in the next two years, Lillian's exposure to the public was so great that she quickly became one of the top stars in the industry, right alongside Mary Pickford.
+With her doll-like looks and small frame, she portrayed innocent, virginal characters who were victimised by a cruel world.

 In 1915, Lillian starred as Elsie Stoneman in D.W.
 Griffith's most ambitious project to date, The Birth of a Nation (D.W.
 Griffith, 1915).
 It was the highest-grossing film of the silent era.
 The following year, she appeared in another Griffith classic, Intolerance: Love's Struggle Throughout the Ages (D.W.
 Griffith, 1916).
 Other famous Griffith productions in which Gish starred were Broken Blossoms or The Yellow Man and the Girl (D.W.
 Griffith, 1919), Way Down East (D.W.
 Griffith, 1920), and Orphans of the Storm (D.W.
 Griffith, 1921), opposite her sister Dorothy.